ronakg/awesome-flickr-gallery-plugin/README.txt

 [Discussions | RonakG.in](http://www.ronakg.in/discussions/#/categories/awesome-flickr-gallery)

 == Upgrade Notice ==

+= 2.6.0 =
+- Added a configuration option to control width of the gallery for better flexibility.
+- Added a configuration option to enale/disable pagination.
+This helps if you want to insert the gallery into a sidebar widget.

 = 2.5.3 =
 - [Bug Fix] When changes are submitted on Edit Galleries page, selected gallery would go back to default instead of last edited gallery.